This post was originally published on October 17, 2011. It has been updated and reposted for readers’ enjoyment.

-It seems that I’ve been on a roll lately with the “heritage” recipes.
-That delicious lacy cornbread last week and now today I have one of my favorite childhood desserts for you – Egg Custard Pie.
-I’m not absolutely certain that this pie is strictly a Southern heritage recipe, but it seems so to me.
+Y’all know how much I love my “heritage” recipes.
+This one of the absolutely best of those.
+Just chock full of childhood memories – Egg Custard Pie.
+I’m not absolutely certain that this pie is strictly a southern heritage recipe, but it seems so to me.
 Maybe that’s just because it has always been one of my favorites.

 Now, if you’re looking for one of those “mile high” type pies that’s rich and extra sweet, then this pie is not for you.
 But if you want a luscious, creamy treat that is perfect after any meal, I have your recipe right here.
 This is really nothing more than egg custard baked in a pie crust.
 It has the richness of whole milk and eggs and the perfume of a dusting of nutmeg but it is not overly sweet.
 If I had to choose my favorite pie, it would be difficult to choose between this one and a coconut meringue, but I think the egg custard would win.